Blood Donation

 You don’t have to be a doctor to save a life, just give blood!

-In total, since 2015, 790 units have been donated by the Lifeline community blood donation team.
+units donated by the Lifeline community blood donation team since 2015